Kirtanananda Swami: Early life

 Kīrtanānanda was born Keith Gordon Ham in Peekskill, New York, in 1937, the youngest of five children of Conservative Baptist minister Francis Gordon Ham and his wife Marjorie.
 Keith's older brother, F. Gerald Ham, would go on to fame as an archivist.
 Keith Ham inherited his father's missionary spirit and attempted to convert classmates to his family's faith.
-Despite an acute case of poliomyelitis which he contracted around his 17th birthday, he graduated with honors from high school in 1955.
+Despite an acute case of polio which he contracted around his 17th birthday, he graduated with honors from high school in 1955.
 He received a Bachelor of Arts in History from Maryville College in Maryville, Tennessee on May 20, 1959, and graduated magna cum laude, first in his class of 117.

 He received a Woodrow Wilson fellowship to study American history at the University of North Carolina at Chapel Hill, where he remained for three years.
-There he met Howard Morton Wheeler (1940–1989), an undergraduate English major from Mobile, Alabama who became his lover and lifelong friend.
+There he met Howard Morton Wheeler (1940–89), an undergraduate English major from Mobile, Alabama who became his lover and lifelong friend.
 Later Kīrtanānanda acknowledged that, before becoming a Hare Krishna, he had a homosexual relationship with Wheeler for many years, which was documented in the film Holy Cow, Swami, a 1996 documentary by Jacob Young.
-Kīrtanānanda later claimed himself being ex-homosexual.

 The two resigned from the university on February 3, 1961, and left Chapel Hill after being threatened with an investigation over a "sex scandal", and moved to New York City.
 Ham promoted LSD use and became an LSD guru.
 He worked as an unemployment claims reviewer.
 He enrolled at Columbia University in 1961, where he received a Waddell fellowship to study religious history with Whitney Cross, but he quit academic life after several years when he and Wheeler traveled to India in October 1965 in search of a guru.
 Unsuccessful, they returned to New York after six months.